airios/fuelphp/README.md

 'inheritance injection' to the global namespace was very powerful.
 Allowing you, for example, to extend the base Controller and have its extensions available in the `Controller_Template` and `Controller_Rest` as well (as those extend the alias, not the original classname).
-For that reason we still provide these aliases but they're aliased to a `Classes\` namespace.
+For that reason we still provide these aliases but they're aliased to a `Fuel\Aliases\` namespace.

 Next we implemented a DiC.
 This will be available globally and Application specific, where the Application DiC will fallback to the environment DiC when something unknown is requested.
 Below are the most important methods relating to